How to Become a Medical Office Assistant

 Medical Office Assistant: Job Description

 What Does a Medical Office Assistant Do?

-Medical Office Assistants are medical support professionals responsible for performing day-to-day administrative duties in support of an efficiently operating medical practice.
-Medical Office Assistants work behind the desk and, on occasion, in the treatment room with patients.
-They perform a wide array of administrative tasks, such as greeting patients as they arrive and filing insurance claims.
+Medical Office Assistants are medical support professionals responsible for performing day-to-day administrative duties to support an efficiently operating medical practice.
+Medical Office Assistants work behind the desk and occasionally in the treatment room with patients.
+They perform many administrative tasks, such as greeting patients as they arrive and filing insurance claims.
 The information they handle contains private and sensitive patient information, so confidentiality and integrity are imperative for this position.

 Medical Office Assistant Duties

-Some of the day-to-day responsibilities of medical office assistants include:
+Some of the day-to-day responsibilities of a medical office assistant include the following:

 - Greeting patients and scheduling appointments

 - Handling and transcribing medical records

 - Managing communications with doctors, patients, and third-party payers

 - Sharing test results with patients as directed by the physician or professional nurse